tronlinks/python-quoine/README.md

-# Python bindings for Quoinex/Qryptos API
+# (Unofficial) Python bindings for Quoinex/Qryptos API

-Mirrors the endpoints as documented on https://developers.quoine.com/.
+Mirrors the endpoints(API v2) as documented on https://developers.quoine.com/.

-Note: Use at your own risk.
+Note: In no way affiliated with Quoine/Quoinex/Qryptos.
+Use at your own risk.

 ## Dependencies
 - requests